Litigation

 All parties must agree to arbitrate.
 They must agree on the arbitrator, the scope of the arbitration and other process-related issues before they proceed with this process.

-If you have a family matter that requires court or arbitration to move the matter to resolution we have strong litigators within the firm and outside of the firm that will advocate for you through this difficult process.
+Litigation can be expensive, time consuming and emotionally draining.
+We have strong, experienced litigators and a team of supportive professionals who work with you and have your back during the process.
 Our lawyers and support staff all come to this practice with decades of solid family litigation experience.
 We work as a team to provide reliable advice, research, prepare court materials and represent our clients at all levels of court.

 If you are representing yourself in your family matter we can still provide support and help you access the justice system on a pay-for-what-you-need basis with our limited scope retainers, coaching and virtual law clerk services.